Crescent Cove offers care and support to kids and young adults with a shortened life-expectancy, and to their families who love them.

 - Over 700 children die each year in Minnesota, nearly half of those children could potentially benefit from a children’s hospice home.

-- In metro areas around the United States, there are over 4,700 hospice homes for adults, but only a handful that are being built and designed just for children and their unique needs.
+- In metro areas around the United States, there are over 4,700 hospice homes for adults, but Crescent Cove is only the third designed just for children and their unique needs.

 - Most children living with life-threatening conditions who need palliative care have difficulty accessing support, which can result in unnecessary pain and suffering and excruciating strains on families and communities.